AriaFallah/aria.ai/src/content/blog/i-sleep-in-a-hammock.md

 with barely an inch of clearance on either side, but it worked out and actually looks really nice!

-After that, the rest is history, and I've been sleeping in the hammock ever since.
+Now for the verdict: Did I recapture the magic I had found sleeping in the forests of Washington? **I really think so.** and I've been sleeping in the hammock ever since.
 Some takeaways:

 - The first thing people constantly ask is if my back hurts and the answer is no. First, it turns out you're supposed to sleep diagonally in a hammock,